cchitsiang/awesome-stars/README.md

 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [mobilecoinfoundation/mobilecoin](https://github.com/mobilecoinfoundation/mobilecoin) - Private payments for mobile devices.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
-- [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern Elasticity and Performance cloud data warehouse, activate your object storage for real-time analytics. https://app.databend.com/
+- [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern Elasticity and Performance cloud data warehouse, activate your object storage for real-time analytics.
+Cloud at https://app.databend.com/
 - [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - The Fastest Way to Build the Fastest Data Products.
 Build data-intensive applications and services in SQL — without pipelines or caches — using materialized views that are always up-to-date.
 - [cube-js/cube.js](https://github.com/cube-js/cube.js) - 📊  Cube — Headless Business Intelligence for Building Data Applications
 - [pingcap/talent-plan](https://github.com/pingcap/talent-plan) - open source training courses about distributed database and distributed systems